Climate change and health in Central Asia: a literature review

 Yunusova, G.B.
 2023.
 “Formirovanie «Ostrova Tepla» v Rezul’tate Izmenenija Klimata i ego Vlijanie na Zdorov’e Naselenija” [Formation of ‘heat islands’ as the result of climate change and their influence on public health].
 In conference proceedings from the Sixth International Applied Science Conference “Current Issues in Animal Science” in Memory of Professor B.M.
 Muslimov, Doctor of Agricultural Science in Kustanai, December 7, 2023: 350-354.

-Central Asia, climate change, health, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan
+Central Asia, Central Asia, climate change, climate change, health, health, Kazakhstan, Kazakhstan, Kyrgyzstan, Kyrgyzstan, Tajikistan, Tajikistan, Turkmenistan, Turkmenistan, Uzbekistan, Uzbekistan

 Publication Alerts: